maarnold97/VersaSens/VersaSens_FW/README.md

 </details>

+## 🧩 HEEPpocrates Example

+A demo application for the HEEPpocrates module, implementing SPI communication with the main module, is available in the following repository: [HEEPpocrates Repository](https://eslgit.epfl.ch/bduc/HEEPpocrates).
+The application can be found in the folder: `HEEPpocrates/hw/vendor/esl_epfl_x_heep/sw/applications/test_spi_versasens`.

 ## ⚠️ Known Issues
 - The initialization of a storage file on the SD card can take a variable amount of time, which increases with the number of files already present.
 This can result in delays when switching modes.